lucylow/Covid_Control/README.md

   * MAE=1N∑t=1N|pi−ai|
 where N is the number of tweets in the testing dataset, pi the predicted number of retweets for tweeti and ai the actual number of retweets for the same tweet

 Note: the historical cases are not explicitly an input to the predictor.
 The predictor can,however, save and access the historical case data up to the starting point of the evaluation in the evaluation sandbox work folder.
 It can then use its own predictions in lieu of actual cases for the active evaluation period.
 In this manner, its predictions can be based on parallel time series of case history and intervention plan history up to the current point in time.

-The data from submissions will be ranked in each region according to the cumulative error in the 7-day moving average for the number of cases per 100,000 people.

-Two overall performance measures will be formed:
-* Mean ranking of teams across all regions
-* Mean ranking of teams across the specialty regions, if selected

 Three types of tests:
 * Tests on historic data to see the performance of the model